bernardoadribeiro/basicFlaskApp/backend/README.md

 **Models**: Here are all the models of our database **Templates**: Here are the basic frontend of our Flask app

+## How to run the Flask application
+> Run the following commands in the root directory.
+Commands:
+-

 ## Virtual Env
 > Run the following commands in the root directory.
 Commands: